Individual retirement accounts (IRAs) help you plan for tomorrow, today.

-The sooner you start saving, the more time you will have for your money to grow.
-We offer the most common types of IRAs, Traditional and Roth, depending on your age, income and financial goals.
+The sooner you start saving for retirement, the more time you will have for your money to grow.
+At Carter Bank & Trust, Traditional and Roth IRAs that help you save on a tax-deferred basis depending on your age, income, and financial goals.

 We also offer a Coverdell Education Savings Account (ESA), a flexible, tax-advantaged way to save for your children’s education.
-This savings account offers more investment options than similar savings plans and can be used for K-12 qualified education expenses.
+An ESA offers more investment options than a savings account and can be used for K-12 qualified education expenses.
+Planning for the future is a great way to gain peace of mind.

 - Earnings grow federal income tax-deferred until withdrawn at or after the age of 59 ½ at which time they are taxed at your current federal income tax rate